 2. Work on Creating Happy Relationships

 Did you know that the relationships we keep have a major effect on our performance in our day jobs?
-When we can maintain happy relationships with friends, family and colleagues, we suffer less stress and anxiety.
-It is nice to know that we have people in our corner for when things go wrong.
+When we can maintain happy relationships with friends, family, and colleagues, we suffer less stress and anxiety.
+It is nice to know that we have people in our corner when things go wrong.
 Check out how https://digitogy.com/ja keeps an upbeat tone for its entire website for an example.

 Maintain your relationships by regularly keeping in touch with parents and friends.
 Put the extra work in with your partner to ensure that your home life is not going to negatively affect your work life.

 Also, do the same with people you work with.
 Of course, you cannot always find common ground with some people, but always look for ways to minimize how these relationships affect your life.

 3. Eliminate Activities That Take Up Too Much Time

 Most of you would agree that we could get a lot more done if we had more free time.
 However, did you know that we spend half of our time doing activities that take away time that could be better spent elsewhere?

 Commuting is one email and meetings are two more.
 For the first, perhaps we could reduce our commuting times?
 Perhaps live nearer to our work?
 Use a different transport method to get there?
 Work remotely from home?

 As for emails and meetings, this is not something that is as easy to change.
 This would have to come through the management and structure of how your company works.
 Perhaps drop some hints or bring up your concerns in the next meeting?
 Encourage them to see that productivity leads to better results.

 Following the three steps above will have a positive effect on your working week.
 This should hopefully lead to more relaxed Sundays where you are not thinking too much about what is coming up in your next working week.
 For some, it may feel impossible to totally eliminate those concerns on the weekend, but we can guarantee that it will greatly reduce them.